luissv7/microbiome-workshop-2018/_posts/2018-11-15-Analysing-16S-data-part-2.markdown

 ----------------------------------
 # 7. Analysis of beta diversity<a name="header7"></a>

-In contrast to alpha diversity, beta diversity metrics represent measurments of the extent to which the microbiome changes across individuals.
+In contrast to alpha diversity, beta diversity metrics represent measurements of the extent to which the microbiome changes across individuals.
 For a discussion of the differences between alpha and beta diversity see [Jost 2007][ecology-jost2007].